A Psalm of David, when he fled from Absalom his son.

 He might well say so, for the party that sought his ruin was very numerous and very formidable.
 Absalom his son had stolen away the hearts of the generality of the people, and was at the head of them.
 Ahithophel, his counsellor, sought his ruin.
 Shimei, with others of his enemies, reproached him as utterly forsaken of God.
 While many of his friends, undoubtedly, trembled for his safety, and, had Ahithophel’s advice been followed, his ruin, morally speaking, would have been unavoidable.
 No wonder then that he was in great trouble, as he certainly was in great danger.
 But in the midst of it he takes the right method, and has recourse to God, his strong helper.
 As he went up the Mount of Olives, with his head covered and barefoot, he wept and prayed, wept and believed, and God heard him from his holy habitation.

 This Psalm was sometimes called THE MORNING HYMN, or A MORNING PRAYER.
 We know the sadness in David’s heart when he fled from his own son.
 This is a similar feeling that the Lord Jesus felt when the Hebrews turned against Him.
-Many believers in Christ in our day, feel those we thought to be friends, hating us.
+Many believers in Christ in our day, feel those we think to be friends, hate us.
 The sorrow we see David feeling here, is felt by many of us who have made an unshakeable stand for the Lord Jesus.
 As we said, part of the sadness from David, was that his own flesh and blood was trying to kill him and take over.

 As I have said in previous lessons, we must find the application of this Scripture to our lives today, for it to be of help to us.
 Today in our society, you can easily alienate those around you by professing your Christian faith.
 It is not a popular thing to be a true believer in the Word of God.
 If you carry your Bible with you, you are called a Bible toting so and so.
 If you read your Bible on a regular basis, you are thought of as a fanatic.
 Praise God!
 I am a fanatic for Jesus.